dvdalves/dvdalves/README.md

 📊- Experience with relational databases, SQL Server, SQLite, and non-relational databases, MongoDB.

-🌐- Frontend development skills, including HTML, CSS, JavaScript, and libraries like jQuery and Bootstrap.<br>
+🌐- Frontend development skills, including Blazor, HTML, CSS, JavaScript, and libraries like jQuery and Bootstrap.<br>

 📚- I aim to deepen my knowledge in Azure and System Architecture.
 Additionally, I'm looking to explore Web3 technologies such as smart contracts and blockchain, while enhancing my soft skills for a more comprehensive approach to development.
 &nbsp;